Achievable logoAchievable logo

 Liquidity (marketability) risk

-The inability to sell a security or a requirement to offer a security at a significant discount to sell it.
+The inability to sell a security, or the need to offer it at a significant discount in order to sell it.

 Applies to: